2024–25 Charlotte 49ers women's basketball team

-The 2024–25 Charlotte 49ers women's basketball team represents the University of North Carolina at Charlotte during the 2024–25 NCAA Division I women's basketball season.
-The 49ers, led by first-year head coach Tomekia Reed, play their home games at Dale F. Halton Arena in Charlotte, North Carolina as second-year members of the American Athletic Conference (AAC).
+The 2024–25 Charlotte 49ers women's basketball team represented the University of North Carolina at Charlotte during the 2024–25 NCAA Division I women's basketball season.
+The 49ers, led by first-year head coach Tomekia Reed, played their home games at Dale F. Halton Arena in Charlotte, North Carolina as second-year members of the American Athletic Conference (AAC).

 Previous season

 The 49ers finished the 2023–24 season 16–15, 9–9 in AAC play, to finish in a five-way tie for sixth place.
 They were upset by Tulane in the second round of the AAC tournament.

 On April 17, 2024, it was announced that head coach Cara Consuegra would be stepping down from her position, in order to take the head coaching position at Marquette.
 On April 25, the school announced that they would be hiring Jackson State head coach Tomekia Reed as the team's new head coach.